Afhrodite/Digital-Home-Library/README.md

 ### Running the Application

 1. Clone this repository or download the files.
-2. Run the application with writing in the terminal the following:
+2. Run the application by entering in the terminal the following:

 ```bash
 python main.py